In order to be eligible to study abroad in the summer, students must:

 Programs will have their own eligibility requirements that students should meet.

 Summer courses taken abroad on approved programs, in a country that is not a student's home country, may be counted as numeric credit and may count towards the 128 credits required to graduate.
 On most summer programs, students can earn 8 credits out of 16 maximum that a student can transfer into the university.
-If you have met this limit or if you are taking classes in your home country, you may use summer study abroad courses to fulfill "purpose" (i.e. placement, pre-requisite, general university, Core, and major/minor requirement) requirements instead.
+If you have met this limit or if you are taking classes in your home country, you may use summer study abroad courses to fulfill "purpose" (i.e. placement, pre-requisite, Core, and major/minor requirement) requirements instead.